The Grounds of Childwall Hall

 3b Unique features

-There are some wonderful features in The Folly, besides those made by man.
+There are some wonderful natural features in The Folly, besides those made by man.

 The trees in the Folly are wonderfully strange and show how resilient nature can be in establishing a foothold in an unlikely and unfriendly environment.

 Walk straight through to the bridge.